What to expect

 - Cover their mouths with tissue or a mask when coughing and sneezing

 - Use alcohol hand rub after coughing or sneezing or whenever hands may be contaminated

 - In public areas keep at least 3 feet away from others whenever possible

-Sanitizing foam, tissues and masks are available at entrances and desks.
+- Feel free to use the sanitizing foam, tissues and masks that are available at entrances and desks.